Can I Discharge Private Student Loans in Bankruptcy?

 Upsolve Member Experiences

 Most bankruptcy cases aren’t heard before a judge, but an adversarial proceeding may require a full trial before a bankruptcy judge.
-This is why many people who try to discharge their private student loans hire bankruptcy attorneys to help with their cases.
+This is why many people who try to discharge their student loans hire bankruptcy attorneys to help with their cases.
 Even if you file an AP, you’ll need to pass the Brunner Test to secure a bankruptcy discharge for a student loan (in most jurisdictions).

 What Is the Brunner Test and How Do You Pass It?